SmarterApp/RDW_Documentation/docs/Runbook.md

 <a name="reporting-webapp"></a>
 ## PDF Generator
 This application converts HTML to PDF.
 It is used by the report processor.
 It is horizontally scalable and many instances should be run to deal with reporting load.
-Note the PDF generator is not a Spring Boot application, it is ...
+Note the PDF generator is not a Spring Boot application: it doesn't use the central configuration server, it doesn't have the same actuator end-points, and logging is different.

 ![PDF Generator](pdf-generator.png)

 #### Configuration
-The PDF generator does **not** use the central configuration server.
-It can be configured ...
-TODO
+There are no configuration options for the PDF generator.

 <a name="admin-webapp"></a>